husky-dev/husky-landing/content/cv/index.en.md

   {{< gallery_item src="assets/006-f71d.png" caption="006.png" >}}
 {{< /gallery >}}

-### 🇺🇦 Hromadske.Kremenchuk - CTO
+### 🇺🇦 Hromadske.Kremenchuk - Chief Technology Officer

-**Period:** April 2014 - May 2017 (3 years, 1 month)
+**Period:** February 2014 - May 2017 (3 years, 4 months)

 **Technologies:** React, Angular, NodeJS, MongoDB, Redis, TypeScript, Electron, C++, PHP, WordPress, Nginx, RTMP.

 **Country:** Ukraine

-Hromadske TV is a non-governmental organization established in late 2013, primarily aiming to deliver truthful event coverage in adherence to rigorous journalistic standards.
-The entity was shaped as a "public organization" to enable funding through donations and grants.
-The television platform gained significant popularity during the Revolution of Dignity in Ukraine in 2014.
-The organization was initially established in Kyiv, before making the strategic decision to create independent regional branches, including one in Kremenchuk.
+Hromadske TV, a non-governmental organization, was established in late 2013 with a clear mission: to provide accurate and unbiased event coverage, adhering to the highest journalistic standards.
+The organization took the form of a "public entity" to facilitate funding through donations and grants.
+It gained substantial traction during the Revolution of Dignity in Ukraine in 2014.
+The initial foundation was laid in Kyiv, which later expanded strategically to independent regional branches, one of which is in Kremenchuk.

-I was brought on board with the mission of constructing a TV studio and the entire supporting infrastructure from the ground up, all on a tight budget.
-Ordinarily, a TV studio would be built using specialized equipment such as camera switchers, on-air video launchers, ticker tapes, Skype call handlers, and separate devices for internet video streaming.
-However, due to budget constraints, we had to find alternative solutions.
-Therefore, we opted to replace as much of the traditional hardware as possible with software solutions.
-Consequently, the initial version of the live broadcasting studio was composed of just a single computer equipped with a video stream capture card, along with cameras and a sound
+I was brought onboard with the challenge of building a TV studio and its entire associated infrastructure from scratch, on a highly constrained budget.
+Typically, a TV studio is constructed using specialized equipment such as camera switchers, on-air video launchers, ticker tapes, Skype call handlers, and distinct devices for internet video streaming.
+However, given our budget limitations, we had to seek innovative alternatives.
+We decided to substitute traditional hardware with software solutions as much as possible.
+As a result, the preliminary version of the live broadcasting studio was comprised of merely a single computer equipped with a video stream capture card, supplemented with cameras and a sound mixer.

-I devised our unique web-based TV studio management system, which encompassed the following features:
+I developed our distinct web-based TV studio management system, which included:

-- Title generation for broadcasts, adhering to our brand design and including a database of individuals who appeared on our broadcast.
+- Title generation for broadcasts that aligned with our brand design, along with a database of individuals who had appeared on our broadcasts.
-- A continuous, on-air ticker tape that journalists could edit remotely.
-This ticker tape was automatically updated in real-time via WebSockets.
+- A continuously updating, on-air ticker tape that journalists could edit remotely, leveraging WebSockets for real-time updates.
-- A news publisher for social networks.
-This tool enabled journalists to draft a news item and simultaneously disseminate it across all social platforms where Hromadske TV had a presence, all with a single click.
+- A social media news publisher.
+This feature allowed journalists to create a news item and distribute it across all social platforms where Hromadske TV had a presence, all with a single click.

-The server side of our application was developed using NodeJS, harnessing the Sails.js framework, while the front-end was crafted using AngularJS.
+The server-side of our application was built using NodeJS and the Sails.js framework, while AngularJS was employed for the front-end development.

-Subsequently, I developed a distinct standalone application on Electron - Streamer.
-This application served to generate television broadcasts and was split into two windows.
-The first window was a calendar facilitating easy addition of videos, live broadcasts, advertisements, and provided visibility into what was currently playing on-air.
-The second window served as a broadcast playback window, which was captured by the computer and subsequently broadcasted on-air.
+Later, I developed a standalone application on Electron, named Streamer.
+This application, intended to generate television broadcasts, was split into two windows.
+The first window functioned as a calendar, allowing easy scheduling of videos, live broadcasts, and advertisements while showing what was currently playing on-air.
+The second window served as a broadcast playback window, which was then captured by the computer and broadcasted on-air.

-To further cut costs, I fabricated some of our own devices.
-For instance, I created a device to illuminate the active camera.
-When the on-air director engages a camera for broadcast, a red LED light above it is activated, informing the journalists where they should direct their attention.
-Comparable devices in the market range from $200-$300.
-Our custom-built solution cost merely $10.
+In a bid to further economize, I created custom devices.
+For example, I designed a device to illuminate the active camera.
+When a camera is selected for broadcasting, a red LED light above it is activated, guiding journalists where to focus.
+Comparable devices in the market usually cost between $200-$300, while our custom-built solution cost only $10.

-**Results:** A fully functional TV studio was assembled from scratch, significantly under budget.
-I managed the setup of the studio and established the processes and procedures for the technical team.
-Furthermore, a TV website and a live broadcast management system were successfully implemented.
+**Results:** A fully functional TV studio was built from scratch at a fraction of the usual cost.
+I was responsible for setting up the studio and defining the processes and procedures for the technical team.
+Moreover, a TV website and a live broadcast management system were successfully launched.

 {{< gallery >}}
   {{< gallery_item src="assets/image-5cf7.png" caption="image.png" >}}
   {{< gallery_item src="assets/img-4336-15f4.jpg" caption="IMG_4336.jpeg" >}}
+  {{< gallery_item src="assets/hromadske-app-000-7a66.png" caption="hromadske-app-000.png" >}}
+  {{< gallery_item src="assets/hromadske-app-001-5eba.png" caption="hromadske-app-001.png" >}}
+  {{< gallery_item src="assets/hromadske-app-002-2554.png" caption="hromadske-app-002.png" >}}
 {{< /gallery >}}

 ### 🇺🇦 Visnyk Kremenchuka - iOS, PHP developer